 If you’ve ever wondered what it’s like to live in Russia, now’s your chance.
 Next up in our ongoing expat living series is Jasilyn Albert, an American teaching English and blogging about life in Ufa, Russia.

 Expat Living: Jasilyn Albert in Ufa Russia

-Jasilyn is an American expat living in Russia (just like former expat Polly Barks).
+Jasilyn is an American expat living in Russia.
 She’s a teacher by trade and loves the freedom it gives her.
 When she’s not teaching English, dispelling myths about Russia, or trying to master the Russian language she’s taking photos of old buildings, graffiti, or abandoned places.
 While she loves visiting new places, she considers herself an expert in exploring local areas and prefers the off-beat to the must-see.